-- Tylenol® and Motrin® Use for treatment of headaches, fever, joint pain, etc. For a person with high fevers or pain due to injury, 400 mg Motrin® (ibuprofen) can be given every 6 hours.
-For fevers or headache, 650 to 1000 mg Tylenol® can be given every 4-6 hours.
+- Tylenol® and Motrin® Use for treatment of headaches, fever, joint pain, etc. For a person with high fevers or pain due to injury, 400 mg Motrin® (ibuprofen) can be given every six hours.
+For fevers or headache, 650 to 1000 mg Tylenol® can be given every four to six hours.
 Be sure Motrin® is taken with a small amount of food.
 Drink plenty of water when you take these medications.

 - Hydrocortisone cream This cream reduces swelling in inflamed areas and also reduces itching and pain.
 Not necessary, but can be nice to have.

 - Washcloths You can buy a fat little pack of cheap washcloths at Target or Walmart.
 These are great to have around for placing cool and wet across the forehead of someone who has a fever or is nauseated.
 You will find many other uses for them, as well.

 - Claritin®/Loratidine If you take allergy meds at home, take some with you to the mission field.
 It doesn’t hurt to take a box even if you don’t usually have trouble with allergies.
 You may react to new plants or animals that you’re exposed to in a foreign county.
 We recommend a box of Loratadine—it’s generic Claritin® that can be purchased over the counter at Walmart and it isn’t very expensive.

 - Airborne® tablets Some people find them very effective to ward off disease.